osama22711/Books/Head_First_Design_patterns/README.md

     * The Decorator Pattern adds behavior to an object, while a proxy controls access.
     * Java's built-in support for Proxy can build a dynamic proxy class on demand and dispatch all calls on it to a handler of your choosing.
     * Like any wrapper, proxies will increase the number of classes and objects in your designs.
+12. * The Model View Controller Pattern (MVC) is a compound pattern consisting of the Observer, Strategy and Composite Patterns.
+    * The model makes use of the Observer Pattern so that it can keep observers updated yet stay decoupled from them.
+    * The controller is the strategy for the view.
+The view can use different implementations of the controller to get different behavior.
+    * The view uses the Composite Pattern to implement the user interface, which usually consists of nested components like panels, frames and buttons.
+    * These patterns work together to decouple the three players in the MVC model, which keeps designs clear and flexible.
+    * The Adapter Pattern can be used to adapt a new model to an existing view and controller.
+    * Model 2 is an adaptation of MVC for web applications.
+    * In Model 2, the controller is implemented as a servlet and JSP & HTML implement the view.
+13. * Let Design Patterns emerge in your designs, don't force them in just for the sake of using a pattern.
+    * Design Patterns aren't set in stone; adapt and tweak them to meet your needs.
+    * Always use the simplest solution that meets your needs, even if it doesn't include a pattern.
+    * Study Design Pattern catalogs to familiarize yourself with patterns and the relationships among them.
+    * Pattern classifications (or categories) provide groupings for patterns.
+When they help, use them.
+    * You need to be committed to be a patterns writer: it takes time and patience, and you have to be willing to do lots of refinement.
+    * Remember, most patterns you encounter will be adaptations of existing patterns, not new patterns.
+    * Build your team's shared vocabulary.
+This is one of the most powerful benefits of using patterns.
+    * Like any community, the patterns community has its own lingo.
+Don't let that hold you back.
+Having read this book, you now know most of it.

 ---
 # Design Patterns